Skip to main content

 DLA has a ‘mobility component’ that deals with ability to walk and go places.

-• blind or severely visually impaired, or
+• be blind or severely visually impaired, or

 The rules for this category are very strict and specific.
 If you are thinking of challenging a decision because you think your child is entitled to high rate mobility for reasons other than a physical inability to walk, we suggest you get advice if at all possible or look at Contact’s guide Claiming DLA higher rate mobility.